Articles and thought-pieces about unlocking a world of investment potential in Brazil.

 October 5th : First round election.
 Run offs are allowed for potential candidate elections for President, Governors and Mayors.
 A second round takes place if a candidate fails to receive more than 50% of the vote.

 October 26th : Run off election.
 To win the second round, a candidate must achieve an absolute majority.

 January 1st 2015 : The new President will be sworn into office.

 Now that Brazil is emerging as a significant force both economically and politically, especially in the strengthening of the BRICS activity and the events and trade bodies of the Southern Hemisphere, these events will now take on more significance for us all.

 21st January 2014

 Facts & Figures

-Brazil is the world's largest producer of tobacco.
+Brazil is the world’s 4th leading producer of iron ore.